Nadia-017/Intro-section-with-dropdown-navigation/README.md

-# Frontend Mentor - Intro section with dropdown navigation
+# Intro section with dropdown navigation

 ![Design preview for the Intro section with dropdown navigation coding challenge](./design/desktop-preview.jpg)

 ## Welcome! 👋

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.
+The challenge is to build this intro section with dropdown navigation and make it look as close to the layout as possible.

+- Html
+- css
+- JS Vanilla